Best Camtasia Alternative 2026

 Can ScreenBuddy do everything Camtasia does?

-Honestly, no — and that's by design.
-Camtasia is a full non-linear video editor with annotations, cursor effects, multi-track timelines, and transitions.
-ScreenBuddy focuses specifically on screen recording editing with zoom effects and custom backgrounds.
-For most creators who record screens and need to add visual emphasis, ScreenBuddy covers 80% of the workflow at a fraction of the cost.
+Honestly, no, and that's by design.
+Camtasia is a full NLE with annotations, cursor effects, multi-track timelines, and transitions.
+ScreenBuddy focuses on zoom effects, gradient backgrounds, and quick polished exports.
+For most creators who record screens and need visual emphasis, ScreenBuddy covers the core workflow at a fraction of the cost.

-Can I add zoom effects in ScreenBuddy like Camtasia's Smart Focus?
+Can I add zoom effects like Camtasia's Smart Focus?

 Yes, and many users prefer ScreenBuddy's approach.
-While Camtasia's Smart Focus uses automatic detection (which can be unpredictable), ScreenBuddy gives you precise manual control.
-Click on the timeline where you want a zoom, set the zoom level (1.25x to 5x), and preview instantly.
-It's faster and more accurate.
+Camtasia's Smart Focus uses auto-detection that can zoom to wrong areas.
+ScreenBuddy gives precise manual control: click on the timeline, set the zoom level (1.25x to 5x), and preview instantly.
+The auto-zoom feature also detects cursor clicks automatically during recording.

 Is ScreenBuddy good enough for professional tutorials?